pgier/jboss-as-legacy-naming/README.md

 jboss-as-legacy-naming
 ======================

-Legacy Naming extension
+#Legacy Naming extension

 The full documentation is at https://mojo.redhat.com/docs/DOC-938349

 EAP5 used a different naming and remote protocols than EAP6.
 Thus when you want to interact with EAP6 from an EAP5 client (or server) you are confronted with a lot of issues.

 One solution would be to upgrade your client to EAP6, but sometimes this is not as simple as it seems.

 For these cases we have developed a set of extensions for seamless integration of legacy clients with EAP6 and above.

-Full configuration example:
+#Full configuration example

     <extensions>
     ...